Ongoing Clinical Trials

 All clinical trial designs differ and are customized to the specific indication.
 But generally, this is what you can expect if you participate in one of our clinical trials:

-- You will be screened by a physician at a participating site to determine if you fulfill the inclusion criteria for the trial.
+- Following that, you will be screened by a physician at a participating site to determine if you fulfill the inclusion criteria for the trial.

 - There will be no compensation for your participation in the trial.